vippsas/vipps-checkout/vipps-checkout-api.md

 *Direct Capture*, where a transaction is automatically captured upon reservation, *is not* supported in Vipps Checkout, and transactions will fail.

-For more info on the difference, see [FAQs: Reservations and capture](https://github.com/vippsas/vipps-developers/blob/master/faqs/reserve-and-capture-faq.md)
+For more info on the difference, see [FAQs: Reservations and capture](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/faqs/reserve-and-capture-faq)

 ## Vipps side Transaction information

 You might want to find the Vipps `transactionId` value of a transaction.
-This can be used, for example, to utilize [Vipps-assisted content monitoring](https://github.com/vippsas/vipps-order-management-api/blob/main/vipps-order-management-api.md#vipps-assisted-content-monitoring) or to support account procedures.
+This can be used, for example, to utilize [Vipps-assisted content monitoring](https://vippsas.github.io/vipps-developer-docs/docs/APIs/order-management-api/vipps-order-management-api#vipps-assisted-content-monitoring) or to support account procedures.

 ### Recommended integration (currently in pilot mode)

-In order to integrate with the receipts functionality, you need to retrieve the pspreference in the "paymentAction": "AUTHORISATION" event from the [eventlog][get-payment-event-log-endpoint] endpoint.
+In order to integrate with the receipts functionality, you need to retrieve the psp reference in the "paymentAction": "AUTHORISATION" event from the [eventlog][get-payment-event-log-endpoint] endpoint.
 This is required when utilizing receipts with Vipps Checkout or Free standing card payments

 [create-checkout-session-endpoint]: https://vippsas.github.io/vipps-developer-docs/api/checkout/#tag/Session/paths/~1v2~1session/post
 [retrieve-sessioninfo-endpoint]: https://vippsas.github.io/vipps-developer-docs/api/checkout/#tag/Session/paths/~1v2~1session~1%7BsessionId%7D/get